polo1093/bdo-guild-quest-mod/README.md

 Download zipped file from Git.
 With the game client closed, extract zipped file contents folder to your Black Desert Game "MAIN FOLDER":
-(it should create a new folder there called "prestringtable", inside must be other folders called "en" & "de" and inside each folder 4 xlsm files).
+(it should create a new folder there called "prestringtable", inside must be other folders called "en","de","fr" and inside each folder 4 xlsm files).

 http://puu.sh/oWjEj.png

-Now run game client using ENGLISH or DEUTSCH as your configured game language, after entering game, press "G" and check guild quests tab, you must now see all resumed infos about quest conditions to complete before you choose to accept or not.
+Now run game client using ENGLISH, DEUTSCH, FRENCH as your configured game language, after entering game, press "G" and check guild quests tab, you must now see all resumed infos about quest conditions to complete before you choose to accept or not.
 Update this folder/files once per week when retail servers update/mantainance.

 * What to avoid?